802.11ac Receiver Minimum Input Sensitivity Test

 - Binary convolutional coding

 This example shows how the above test can be constructed with an end-to-end simulation using WLAN System Toolbox™.
 In this example a receiver is stimulated with incoming VHT packets at a range of input levels below the minimum sensitivity level and the PER measured.

 For each sensitivity level tested packets are generated and scaled to the desired signal level.
 White Gaussian noise is added to create a noise floor at the receiver.
 The noisy packets are then demodulated and the PSDUs recovered.
 The PSDUs are compared to those transmitted to determine the number of packet errors and hence the packet error rate.
-Packet detection, timing synchronization, carrier frequency offset correction, noise estimation and phase tracking are performed by the receiver.
+Automatic gain control (AGC), packet detection, timing synchronization, carrier frequency offset correction, noise estimation and phase tracking are performed by the receiver.
 The processing for each packet is summarized in the following diagram: